sntcristian/and-kge/updates.md

 1. the project is no more mantained,
 2. there was no sufficient documentation,
 3. the project did not allow for many functionalities that we need (e.g. hyper-parameter optimization).
-Thus, what we did was to shift to a more mantained library called [pykeen](https://github.com/pykeen/pykeen) a Python package designed to train and evaluate knowledge graph embedding models (incorporating multi-modal information).
-This library already support an implementation of the `DistMultLiteral` model which support numeric information from KGs. <br/>
+Thus, what we did was to shift to a more mantained library called [pykeen](https://github.com/pykeen/pykeen), a Python package designed to train and evaluate knowledge graph embedding models (incorporating multi-modal information).
+This library already supports an implementation of the `DistMultLiteral` model which support numeric information from KGs. <br/>
 In the folder `pykeen-AND` of this repo we put some extension files for the release `1.4.1-dev` of pykeen in order to allow to train knowledge graph embeddings by using also textual literals info.
 As in the current state of the repository, we were able to implement a model called **DistMultText** which encodes textual labels of entities (e.g. titles and names) into embeddings by means of **allenai-specter** a BERT language model pre-trained on scholarly literature.
 For further information please take a look at the `README.md` file in the `pykeen-AND` folder.
 #### Notebooks
 We introduced the publication of the colab notebooks used to run our experiments.
 This was mainly done for two reasons: